 Invoice Factoring for Health Care Providers

-Invoice factoring allows medical practices to access cash tied up in outstanding invoices.
+Invoice factoring lets medical practices access cash tied up in outstanding invoices.
 Instead of waiting weeks or months for payment from insurers or other payers, practices can sell unpaid invoices to a factoring company for immediate funds.

 Here are the key benefits of invoice factoring for medical practices: